Henry Berkowitz: Beliefs

-Berkowitz was strongly against Zionism.
-He vigorously opposed those who insisted that contemporary Judaism demanded creation of a national Jewish state in Palestine with his widely publicized statement, which stated reasons as to why he was not a Zionist, at the Central Conference of American Rabbis (CCAR) convention in Cincinnati in 1899.
+Berkowitz was against Zionism.
+He opposed those who insisted that contemporary Judaism demanded creation of a national Jewish state in Palestine.
+At the Central Conference of American Rabbis (CCAR) convention in Cincinnati in 1899, well before the establishment of the modern State of Israel, he listed three reasons for his opposition: (1) he remained hopeful that the world would accept Jews; (2) he believed Zionism was more sentimental rather than practical; (3) he claimed Zionism would make Jews shift focus from religion to the race and nationality of being part of a Jewish state.
+Berkowitz’s sentiments in this statement reflected a pre-Holocaust worldview.

-A petition signed in 1919 by Berkowitz and other US Jewish leaders was published in the New York Times, with the title “Protest to Wilson against Zionist State:
+A petition signed in 1919 by Berkowitz and other US Jewish leaders was published in The New York Times, with the title "Protest to Wilson against Zionist State:

-Representative Jews Ask Him to Present it to the Peace Conferences.”
+Representative Jews Ask Him to Present it to the Peace Conferences."
 The petition was sent the same year to the Paris Peace Conference, 1919.

 Family

 Berkowitz married Flora Brunn of Coshocton, Ohio in 1883 with whom he had two children: Etta J. Reefer and Max E. Berkowitz.

 Death

 Berkowitz died in Atlantic City in 1924.